berkeley-scf/python-bootcamp-fall-2017/python.md

 - See what `[1, 2, 3] + 3` returns.
 Try to explain what happened and why.
 - Use list comprehension to perform element-wise addition of a scalar to a list of scalars.
 - How would you do the same task using a for loop?
+The `range` function may be helpful as might the `enumerate` function.
 - Use a for loop to iterate through the elements of a zip object and determine the type of the individual elements.